alixrx/draft-js/docs/APIReference-AtomicBlockUtils.md

 ---
 id: api-reference-atomic-block-utils
 title: AtomicBlockUtils
+layout: docs
+category: API Reference
+next: api-reference-key-binding-util
+permalink: docs/api-reference-atomic-block-utils.html
 ---

 The `AtomicBlockUtils` module is a static set of utility functions for atomic block editing.

 In each case, these methods accept `EditorState` objects with relevant